web3-authn/tatchi/passkey-sdk/docs/service-iframe-architecture-discussion.md

 - Summary of options
   - Zero‑config default (recommended):
     - Do not set `walletOrigin`.
-The SDK mounts the service iframe same‑origin via `srcdoc` and loads the embedded `service-host` module bundle resolved under `/sdk`.
+The SDK mounts the service iframe same‑origin via `srcdoc` and loads the embedded `wallet-iframe-host` module bundle resolved under `/sdk`.
     - No HTML copying; no external servers.
   - Separate wallet origin (for dedicated‑domain security properties):
     - Host SDK assets on the wallet origin:
-      - `/sdk/embedded/service-host.js` and the rest of embedded bundles.
+  - `/sdk/esm/react/embedded/wallet-iframe-host.js` and the rest of embedded bundles.
       - `/sdk/workers/web3authn-signer.worker.js`, `/sdk/workers/web3authn-vrf.worker.js`, and their WASM files.
     - Expose a `/service` route that returns `getWalletServiceHtml('/sdk')`.
     - Set `walletOrigin` (e.g., `https://wallet.myco.com`) and `walletServicePath` (e.g., `/service`) in `PasskeyManager` configs.
 The SDK loads that page; no app‑side file copying.